-Montescudo is located in the region of Emilia Romagna and is a hamlet of Montescudo-Monte Colombo, in the province of Rimini.
+Montescudo is located in the region of Emilia Romagna and is a hamlet of Montescudo-Monte Colombo in the province of Rimini.
 The town is surrounded by greenery and rises on a hill where you can enjoy a vast panorama stretching from the Romagna Riviera all the way to the Le Marche region.
 Staying in this area is an excellent choice: it allows you to be close to Rimini and Riccione, but without the hustle and bustle of the city, and what’s more, it enables you to explore the hinterland of Rimini and Le Marche.
-A must-see destination is the Republic of San Marino, that’s about 10 km away.
+A must-see destination is the Republic of San Marino, which’s about 10 km away.
 You could even tell you’ve been abroad twice during the same holiday.

 Highly recommended for a full immersion in pristine nature!
-It is a wooded spot of about 25 hectares and you can cross it entirely by foot.
-It will be a unique and unforgettable walk among rare plants, nice little animals and a truly picturesque environment.
+It is a wooded spot of about 25 hectares, and you can cross it entirely by foot.
+It will be a unique and unforgettable walk among rare plants, nice little animals, and a truly picturesque environment.

 Religious Buildings and Museums